 Roberto Forzoni, EIS Sports Psychologist, spoke to www.eis2win.co.uk about the psychological issues that are involved in a game of this nature:

-Basically, for either team there can be advantages and disadvantages, and it a matter of where their perception lies as to how well each team might handle the situation.
+Basically, for either team, there can be advantages and disadvantages, and it is a matter of where their perception lies as to how well each team might handle the situation.

-The management need to emphasise the fact there is nothing to lose, but everything to gain.
-The underdog needs to have a game plan not too dissimilar to their normal game strategy, and they need to be confident that they can stick to this game plan, whilst having a ‘plan B’ if the need arises (either taking a lead or conceding too early, for example.)
+The management needs to emphasise the fact there is nothing to lose but everything to gain.
+The underdog needs to have a game plan not too dissimilar to their normal game strategy, and they need to be confident that they can stick to this game plan whilst having a ‘plan B’ if the need arises (either taking the lead or conceding too early, for example.)

 Most players will absolutely relish the opportunity.
-Others may be like rabbits in the middle of the road when a car approaches – frozen with the headlights focussed on them.
+Others may be like rabbits in the middle of the road when a car approaches – frozen with the headlights focused on them.
 Again, a team strategy of enjoying the occasion and “giving it a go” may help relieve any anxiety.
 Players need to be very clear on their roles within the team and be confident that they can do what is being asked of them.
-Experienced players will lead the way here, and be sources of inspiration and leadership to less experienced team mates.
+Experienced players will lead the way here and be sources of inspiration and leadership to less experienced teammates.

 For the ‘big’ team, there are also advantages and disadvantages.
 Providing they play close to their ‘maximum’, the chances are high in their favour to get through to the next round.
-However the massive disadvantage for the giants is that they have everything to lose – win the game and it was expected, lose the game and they are forever shown on TV replay shows of “what happened”.
+However, the massive disadvantage for the giants is that they have everything to lose – win the game, and it was expected; lose the game, and they are forever shown on TV replay shows of “what happened”.
 A huge potential banana skin.
-Concentration can wander because the perceived challenge is low (leading to a goal being conceded – particularly at a set play); confidence can be too high (leading to an arrogant display and possibly errors with players not keeping their shape
+Concentration can wander because the perceived challenge is low (leading to a goal being conceded – particularly at a set play); confidence can be too high (leading to an arrogant display and possible errors with players not keeping their shape